James Sanderson (musician): Works

 Sanderson began as a composer with instrumental accompaniment to William Collins's Ode on the Passions, which George Frederick Cooke recited at his benefit in Chester.
 The accepted tune for the Robert Burns poem Comin' Thro' the Rye was composed by him.
 A ballad, Bound 'Prentice to a Waterman, sung in the drama Sir Francis Drake (1800), was regularly introduced into nautical plays for half a century.
 Two of Sanderson's ballads were still reprinted in the Musical Bouquet of 1874.
+He composed Sawney Bean's Song about the legendary 16th century Scottish cannibal Sawney Bean in 1798.
+It was reviewed in the Monthly Magazine in November 1798 as ″very properly composed in the Scotch style″.